 Claw toes may be present at birth (congenital).
 The condition can also develop later in life because of other disorders (acquired).
 Claw toes may be caused by a nerve problem in the legs or a spinal cord problem or signs of arthritis.
 The cause is unknown in many cases.

-Most of the time, claw toes are not harmful in themselves.
-They may be the first sign of a more serious disease of the nervous system.
+Most of the time, claw toes are not harmful by themselves.
+Rarely, they may be the first sign of a more serious disease of the nervous system.

 Claw toes may cause pain and lead to calluses on the top of the toe over the first joint, but may also be painless.
 The condition may create problems fitting into shoes.